adrianogil/GitRepoWatcher/README.md

 ```

 ## Planned features
+- Refactoring code using DAO
 - More than one category for repo
-- Refactoring code using DAO
+- Add a excluding category

 ## Installation